Janet Yellen doubts Donald Trump’s grasp of economy policy

 WASHINGTON — Former Federal Reserve Chair Janet Yellen says she doubts that President Donald Trump has a good grasp of economic policy or even knows the Federal Reserve’s mandates.

-In an interview with radio program Marketplace, Yellen says, “I doubt that he would even be able to say that the Fed’s goals are maximum employment and price stability.”
+“I doubt that he would even be able to say that the Fed’s goals are maximum employment and price stability,” Yellen said in an interview with radio program “Marketplace.”

+She said Trump has made various inaccurate remarks about the Fed such as that the central bank has an objective for the exchange rate for the dollar that is aimed at supporting the president’s trade policies.

-She says Trump’s comments demonstrate a “lack of understanding” about the Fed.
+She said comments like that show a “lack of understanding of the impact of the Fed on the economy and appropriate policy goals.”

+Asked in the interview released Monday if she felt Trump had a grasp of macroeconomic policy, Yellen said, “No I do not.”

-In the interview released Monday Yellen made her most pointed comments about Trump since he decided not to nominate her for a second term as Fed leader.
+The comments marked Yellen’s most pointed criticism of Trump since he decided not to nominate her for a second term as Fed leader.
 She left the Fed a year ago and was succeeded as chairman by Powell.

-She is now a distinguished fellow in residence at the Brookings Institution in Washington.
+Yellen is now a distinguished fellow in residence at the Brookings Institution in Washington.

+Yellen said she did not think that Trump’s sharp attacks on Powell and the Fed last year were having a significant impact yet on the Fed’s ability to manage the economy.
+But she said if the attacks continued, Trump could “undermine confidence in the Fed and I think that would be a bad thing.”

+Trump last year was sharply critical of the Fed’s string of interest rate hikes, saying they were depressing stock prices and represented his biggest threat.

 Copyright © 2019 The Washington Times, LLC.